emd/random_data/README.md

 ![cross_spectral_density](https://raw.githubusercontent.com/emd/random_data/develop/figs/cross_spectral_density.png)

+Note that the cross-phase angle (pi / 2) is correctly identified in the above spectral calculations.
-Note that the cross-phase is only plotted for points with magnitude-squared coherence exceeding a user-specified threshold.
+Further, note that the cross-phase is only plotted for points with magnitude-squared coherence exceeding a user-specified threshold.

+If only one signal is available for analysis, the `random_data.spectra.AutoSpectralDensity` is available for computing autospectral densities.
+(Of course, by definition, the coherence is unity and the phase angle zero for all frequencies and times in the autospectral density).